No Place Like Norway

 The afternoon offers a chance to relax at our lovely old mountain farm, converted into a hotel, in Jotunheimen National Park.

 Alternatively, consider joining us to explore the heights of the national park in the company of a local guide.
-This is a 2–3-hour hike on a variety of terrains, including boardwalks and rock scree, into the unique climate, geology, and human history of this region at the top of Norway (don’t worry—our highest point is only a bit over 6000 feet).
-The highlight of the walk is a descent 200 feet into an ice cave carved and lit by a well-known Scandinavian sculptor.
+This is a slow, narrated, nature hike on boardwalks where we learn about the unique climate, geology, and human history of this region at the top of Norway (don’t worry – our highest point is just over 6000 feet).
+The highlight of the walk is a trek about 200 feet into an lit ice cave carved by a well-known Scandinavian sculptor.
 Estimated price: $75 per person.

 Walk #7: Sognefjellet Mountain Valley Walk~ 8/10 km, rated 2B/3B